Certified Health Education Specialist Credential

 A Certified Health Education Specialist (CHES) is an individual who has met the standards of competency established by The National Commission for Health Education Credentialing, Inc. (NCHEC), and has successfully passed the CHES examination.

-Health Education students are strongly encouraged to take the national CHES exam for several reasons including:
+Health Promotion students are strongly encouraged to take the national CHES exam for several reasons including:

-The CHES designation after a health educator's name is an indication of professional competency and commitment to the field.
+- The CHES designation is an indication of professional competency and commitment to the field.

 Watch this video from the Society for Public Health Education (SOPHE) for more information on the Health Education Specialist program.